This is the place where the product description will appear if a product has one.

 Dry aging reduces moisture, enhances umami, and transforms the fish into a firmer, more flavorful product ideal for sashimi and sushi.

 Dry aging is a technique used by top chefs to improve seafood quality.
+Benefits include:

 When done correctly, dry-aged Kanpachi becomes cleaner, richer, and more refined.

 Start with the highest quality fish possible.
+Look for:

-Freshness is critical—dry aging improves fish, but cannot fix poor quality.
+Freshness is critical — dry aging improves fish, but cannot fix poor quality.

 To prepare Kanpachi for dry aging, you will need: